Reloaded-Project/Reloaded-III/docs/Code-Guidelines/Code-Guidelines.md

 - **Linux**:
     - Default: 8 MiB

+As a general rule of thumb, try to avoid allocating objects larger than 100K on the stack.

+##### Esoteric & Embedded Platforms

+!!! note "This is provided for completion."

+    If you're an external contributor, you're not expected to keep these in mind.
+    [More Info Here][mod-loader-esoteric]

-For esoteric platforms such as sixth-generation consoles [GCN, Xbox, PS2], assume the stack size is around 64K on main thread and around 4K on non-main threads (as a rule of thumb).
+For these sorts of platforms, such as sixth-generation consoles and embedded devices, assume the stack size is around 64K on main thread and around 4K on non-main threads.
+For these platforms, avoid >1000 byte stack allocations.

-As a general rule of thumb, avoid >1000 byte allocations on stack for the esoterics, and >100KB for the common platforms.

 #### 4.2 Mixing Stack and Heap Allocation